stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 categories: [Ruby, Javascript, Fundamentals]
 ---

-This is a continuation of a series of posts that explore the differences and similarities of the Javascript and Ruby object models.
+This is a continuation of posts that explore the differences and similarities of the Javascript and Ruby object models.
 My first post introduced the core of both object models as a repository of references to other objects.
 In this post, I want to expand on some of the concepts introduced in my previous post by comparing how objects are created.